debasreebanerjee/Investigate-TMDB-Movies-Dataset/README.md

 ### Methodology

-This project was conducted in Jupyter Notebook.
+This project was conducted in Python 3 in Jupyter Notebook.
 Libraries installed for carrying out the project were numpy, pandas, matplotlib

 #### Questions which had been answered from this data set were: